Women at war: Backstage heroines in D-Day’s 75th anniversary

 “Without the women, could we have won the war?
 Probably, a whole lot longer,” she added.
 “But who knows?
 Their role was vital.”

 Thirty-eight of the women were killed in wartime service.
 But long considered civilians, not members of the military, they weren’t entitled to the pay and benefits men got.
-Only in 1977, after a long fight, did they get veteran status, followed in 2010 with the Congressional Gold Medal, the highest civilian honor given by Congress.
+Only in 1977, after a long fight, did they get veteran status, followed in 2010 with the Congressional Gold Medal , the highest civilian honor given by Congress.

 Out of a job, Harman married a naval officer.
 He got flight training; she invested herself in rearing a family.